-The AA offers basic roadside cover for £49/year, with packages going up to £90+ for more comprehensive services.
+The AA offers basic roadside cover from £45/year, with packages going up to £100+ for more comprehensive services.

-Green Flag are a little different to The AA and RAC in the fact rather than having their own fleet of branded vans, they sub-contract work out to local garages instead of using their own fleet.
+Green Flag are a little different to the AA and RAC, in the fact rather than having their own fleet of branded vans, they sub-contract work out to local vehicles and mechanics.

 They are still, however, a great option and well respected nationally.

-Cover starts from £25 a year and they promise to give you 50% off your renewal quote from AA or RAC if you switch to them (and your car is less than 10 years old).
+Cover starts from £25 per year, but crucially they promise to give you 50% off your renewal quote from AA or RAC if you switch to them (and your car is less than 10 years old).

 If you decide to go with a lesser-known provider, make sure you thoroughly research things like average response time and customer satisfaction (Trustpilot is a good place to start) before signing up.
 Sometimes spending a couple of extra quid is worth it!

 Investing in some breakdown car cover will take away some of the worries of having your own vehicle, and could save you a fortune in the long term.

 Without the fear of your car breaking down, you can drive around safe in the knowledge that if the worst does happen, it'll all be taken care of with the minimum amount of fuss.
-All that for less than the cost of a pint every month... result!
+All that for less than the cost of a couple of pints every month... it's a no brainer!